Sponsored by Brain and Language

 - A short (1000 word) description of the nominee’s research during their PhD

 - Up to three significant publications

-- One letter of recommendation either from the primary academic advisor or another academic familiar with their work, which should comment on the independence/creativity of the student in their dissertation work, and can speak to the applicants research potential
+- One letter of recommendation either from the primary academic advisor or another academic familiar with their work should comment on the independence/creativity of the student in their dissertation work and speak to the applicant’s research potential